EternityForest/THUNDERWARS/README.md

 ## FIELD BOOK

-The paper version of this system uses Personal size pages, commonly (and incorrectly) known as A6, combined with postcard sized 4x6 cards, which may be backed with 3M restickable or Aileens Tack it Over and Over.
+The "standard" form of paper version of this system uses Personal size pages, commonly (and incorrectly) known as A6.

+### Standard Supplies

+### Personal Size 6 ring planner

+### 0.9mm mechanical pencil
+Preferably the Sakura Sumogrip or similar.
+0.9 is chosen because it is much more durable and reliable than 0.5 or 0.7, and is now widely available.

+### 1.5x2" sticky notes

+These smaller notes are perfect for things like the BRANCH table which may change regularly, and can also be used to attach reminders to objects, although for many people this should not be relied as they may go unnoticed.

+### Tab Dividers

+### Storage pouch page

+This is important for keeping track of your sticky notes.
+Often included with planner kits.

+### Today marker ruler
+For quick access in the GENERAL LOG, often included with planner kits.

 There should be 5 tabs: